thiagomaia971/Templates.NET/README.md

 >  dotnet new -u \[localproject\]\Templates.NET\templates\BaseApplication

 ## 4. Create new project with this template
-> dotnet new TemplatesDotNetBaseTemplate --appName YourApplicationName -o YourApplicationNameFolderOptional
+> dotnet new TemplatesDotNet/BaseTemplate --appName YourApplicationName -o YourApplicationNameFolderOptional